 The meeting will be held from 2 to 5 April 2023 at the Conference Venue of the Graduate School of Business of the University of Cape Town right at the V&A Waterfront in Cape Town.
 The Convention will focus on advancements in the production of synthesis gas and its conversion with a special focus on the activation of carbon dioxide.

 Abstract submissions are open and will close on the 16th of December 2022.

 Early Bird registration closes on the 31st of January 2023.

 Participants are encouraged to present their own work in the form of either an oral or a poster presentation.
-Themes on which papers are invited include synthesis gas production (dry and steam reforming, WGS and H2 clean-up), Fischer-Tropsch and methanol synthesis, CO2 activation, paraffin and olefin transformation.
+Themes on which papers are invited include synthesis gas production, Fischer-Tropsch and methanol synthesis as well as CO2 activation.